aoideee/port-scanner/README.md

-# Go TCP Port Scanner

-This project is a command-line TCP port scanner written in Go.
-It demonstrates the use of concurrency with goroutines, synchronization with WaitGroups and mutexes, and customizable flags for scanning flexibility.

 ## 📌 Part A: Basic Scanner

 This version scans a range of ports on a single target using multiple goroutines.
 It includes retry logic and a summary report of open ports.